lambder/Clojure-MacOSX/README.markdown

 ClojureX
 ========

-Easy set up for Clojure on Mac OS X Leopard.
+Easy set up for Clojure on Mac OS X (Snow) Leopard.
+Of course there's no real reason why this shouldn't work on any other Unix, but I only test it on my MacBook.

 Set Up Instructions
 -------------------